Menu

 Moving Towards Cultural Safety, Reconciliation, and Anti-racism.

-4. Discuss how racism has negatively affected the health and well-being of Indigenous peoples and ways to address it in your workplace.
+Participants will gain insights into how racism has negatively affected the health and well-being of Indigenous peoples and learn effective strategies for providing culturally safe care to Indigenous patients, families, and communities.

 Indigenous Canada is a Massive Open Online Course (MOOC) from the Faculty of Native Studies that explores Indigenous histories and contemporary issues in Canada.